bckohan/django-render-static/doc/source/configuration.rst

 .. note::

-    `renderstatic` will be able to generate templates not listed in ``templates``, but only if supplied by name on the command line.
+    :django-admin:`renderstatic` will be able to generate templates not listed in :setting:`STATIC_TEMPLATES`, but only if supplied by name on the command line.
 Contexts may also be augmented/overridden via the command line.

 ``dest``
 ~~~~~~~~